collective-soundworks/soundworks/README.md

 ### The *performance* module

 In many applications, the only module you will have to implement yourself is the performance module.
-As in the example above, a `player` client usually enters the performance through a `checkin` module that assigns it an index and, optionally, a position.
+As in the example above, a `player` client usually enters the performance through a `checkin` module that assigns it a cilent index and, optionally, a position.
 If no further setup is required after the `checkin` the client side control is usually handed over to the `performance` module.

 The *Soundworks* library provides the base classes `ClientPerformance` and `ServerPerformance` that you would extend to implement the `performance` of your application.